 In the past, Bigfoot has mentioned plans to adopt a monthly subscription model for this closed loop system, which they expect will cost less than combined pump/BG testing/CGM supplies cost today.

-We're happy to hear that the Bigfoot team has been conscious of access and cost considerations since the start, and remain focused to making sure this can get into the hands of people who want it.
-No doubt, a lot will change over the next few years and we are confident Bigfoot will adapt as needed -- whether via subscription business model, or changes in insurance and Medicare coverage.
+We’re happy to hear that the Bigfoot team has been conscious of access and cost considerations since the start, and remain focused to making sure this can get into the hands of people who want it.
+No doubt, a lot will change over the next few years and we are confident Bigfoot will adapt as needed — whether via a bundled-subscription business model (one of the most novel aspects of what Bigfoot’s proposing), or changes in insurance and Medicare coverage.